-A list of authorized C.A.S.T. supervisors and authorized supervisors from other national organizations may be obtained from the C.A.S.T.
-Secretary.
+A list of authorized CAST supervisors and authorized supervisors from other national organizations may be obtained from the CAST Administrator.

-Trainees may fulfill a maximum of 10 hours of individual supervision with the qualified C.A.S.T. teaching member who was that trainee's personal process therapist.
-An exception is needed to have more than 10 hours of individual supervision with this person.
-Trainees may also have a maximum of 20 hours of supervision in a group context with the qualified C.A.S.T. teaching member who was that trainee's personal process therapist.
-An exception is required to exceed the total permitted amount of time (30 hours).
+Trainees may fulfill a maximum of 20 hours of supervision with the qualified CAST teaching member who was that trainee's personal process therapist.
+This may be a combination of individual or group supervision hours.
+An exception is required to exceed the total permitted amount of time (20 hours).